-MenEngage Africa (MEA) is part of the global MenEngage Alliance, and is made up of 22 country networks spread across East, South, West and Central Africa, with over 300 non-governmental organisations at grass-root, national and regional levels.
+MenEngage Africa (MEA) is the regional network of MenEngage Global Alliance, and is made up of 22 country networks spread across East, South, West and Central Africa, with over 300 non-governmental organisations at grass-root, national and regional levels.

 MEA members work collectively toward advancing gender justice, human rights and social justice in key thematic areas including Sexual Reproductive Health and Rights (SRHR), gender-based violence (GBV) & HIV prevention, Child Rights and Positive Parenting and in promoting peace on the continent.

 Sonke Gender Justice (https://genderjustice.org.za/), an organisation that works across Africa to strengthen government, civil society and citizen capacity to promote gender equality, prevent domestic and sexual violence, and reduce the spread and impact of HIV and AIDS, is the Secretariat of the Alliance.

 MEA’s highest decision-making organ is the annual general meeting (AGM) which sits once annually.
 The Alliance is governed by a Steering Committee that is elected by the AGM, made up of sub-regional representatives, strategic partners representing organisations working in the MEA thematic areas and representatives of key constituencies for Youth, Women’s Rights and LGBTIQ persons.

 MEA members implement joint advocacy programmes at national level with their governments, regional level with Regional Economic Communities (RECS) and at international levels at various platforms on the MEA thematic areas.